luxiaba/pyvultr/README.md

 print(regions[12])
 # >>> RegionItem(id='ord', country='US', options=['ddos_protection'], continent='North America', city='Chicago')

-# Of course you can use `for` to iterate all items, but be careful,
+# Of course you can use `for` to iterate all items.
-# it will cause a lot of requests if it's has a lot of data.
+# But be careful, it will cause a lot of requests if it's has a lot of data.
 for region in regions:
     print(region)